Eouronymous9990/multi-camera-self-calibration/README.md

 **Stage 3 — Scale-Aware Bundle Adjustment.** A second joint refinement, now in full metric space (3 degrees of freedom per translation, no unit-norm constraint), reusing Stage 1's exact point/observation bookkeeping and adding a per-frame ball-radius residual that anchors the reconstructed ball size to its known radius, preventing scale drift.
 This is the final refinement of camera geometry and 3D structure — geometrically consistent and metrically meaningful.

 ### Stage 5 — Ground Plane and World Coordinate System

-A separate stage from camera calibration: ball centers near the ground are triangulated and a plane is fit through them by SVD.
-That plane's normal becomes the world **+Y (up)**; world **+X** comes from projecting the camera's own +X onto the ground plane, and **+Z = X × Y** completes a right-handed frame (labeled "forward" in the code — derived from camera orientation, not any specific field/goal direction).
-Automated checks guard the fit: a minimum point count, an area-ratio check against near-collinear ball tracks, a relative-RMS planarity threshold, and a leave-one-out normal-stability check.
-A configurable offset (`GROUND_Y_OFFSET_CM`, default 9 cm) shifts the world origin down to compensate for the ball's center sitting roughly one radius above the true floor.
-The reference pair's `R`/`T` can optionally be re-refined jointly with the ground-plane fit.
-A manual, click-based alternative also exists for defining the axis.
+Ball centers near the ground are triangulated and used to fit the ground plane using SVD.
+The plane normal defines the world +Y (up), while +X is derived from the reference camera orientation and projected onto the ground plane, with +Z = X × Y completing the right-handed coordinate system.
+Automated geometric checks validate the plane fit, and an optional ground offset compensates for the ball center being above the floor.
+A manual click-based alternative is also available for defining the world axes.

 ## Validation